Feroke

-Feroke municipality shares the border with Kozhikode corporation, Ramanattukara municipality and kadalundi panchayat.

-Feroke is located 11 km away from Kozhikode city.

-Feroke is developing as a Suburb of kozhikode city and Feroke is a part of Kozhikode urban area masterplan.
+Feroke ([fɐroːkːɨ̆]) is a Municipality in Kozhikode district, Kerala, and part of the Kozhikode metropolitan area.
+It is 11 km from Kozhikode city and is developing as a suburb, included in the city's urban masterplan.

 Name

-The village was originally named Farookhabad by Tippu Sultan.
+The village was originally named Farookhabad by Tipu Sultan.
 Later, this was changed to Feroke by the British.
 Tipu Sulthan wanted to make Feroke as his capital in Malabar.
 The remains of a fort built by Tipu Sultan still stands in Feroke with a long tunnel to the river.
 Authorities are trying to preserve the fort remains as a site of historical importance.
 The old bridge at Feroke was built by the British in 1883.

 History

 Feroke, on the southern bank of Chaliyar river, was adjacent to the kingdom of Parappanad during medieval period.
 The rulers of Parappanad were vassals to the Zamorin of Calicut.
 The headquarters of Parappanad Royal family was the coastal town of Parappanangadi in present-day Malappuram district.
-In 15th century CE, Parappanad Swaroopam was divided into two - Northern Parappanad (Beypore Swaroopam) and Southern Parappanad (Parappur Swaroopam).
+In the 15th century CE, Parappanad Swaroopam was divided into two - Northern Parappanad (Beypore Swaroopam) and Southern Parappanad (Parappur Swaroopam).
 Beypore, Cheruvannur, and Panniyankara, on northern bank of Chaliyar, became Northern Parappanad.
 Kadalundi, Vallikkunnu, and Parappanangadi, on the southern bank of Chaliyar became Southern Parappanad.